tymyrddin/scripts-cicd/README.md

 # CI/CD scripts

-Some python scripting CI/CD hacks for continued practising with Python 3 the non-boring way.
+Some scripting CI/CD hacks for continued practising the non-boring way.

 ## Requirements